complynx/rpssl4bu/README.md

 1. `docker build -t rpssl4bu_vue .`
 2. `docker run rpssl4bu_vue`

-80 is exposed
+Port 80 is exposed by default.

 # Both together

-There's a docker-compose setup to run both at the same time.
+There's a docker-compose setup to run both backend and frontend at the same time.
+To run both together, just run `docker-compose build` and `docker-compose up`.
+Frontend will be mounted in `/` and backend will be mounted in `/backend`.

 Port 80 is exposed.

-# Additional things

-## Optional tasks

-Global result board and P2P are only working for this server.